Factbox: Names in the frame for top EU jobs

 VALDIS DOMBROVSKIS - The former prime minister of Latvia led the Baltic state through the global financial crisis with tough public spending cuts and ushering it into the euro zone as one of the fastest growing economies in the European Union.

-The 41-year-old centre-right politician is an advocate of austerity and is close to northern European states like Germany in calling for tough economic and welfare reforms.
+The 41-year-old center-right politician is an advocate of austerity and is close to northern European states like Germany in calling for tough economic and welfare reforms.

 Despite his government’s radical spending cuts after a financial bubble burst in 2008, Dombrovskis was re-elected twice.
 He resigned in November 2013, taking political responsibility after a supermarket roof collapsed in Riga killing more than 50 people.